NTifyApp/NTify/README.md

 Then, enjoy streaming.

 ## New login methods
 1. Zeroconf: In a modern Spotify client, choose NTify under devices to authenticate.
+Works only with Premium accounts.
-2. OAuth: Log into Spotify in the auto-opened browser window, confirm NTify connection, then close it. (needs a HTML5 supported browser)
+2. OAuth: Log into Spotify in the auto-opened browser window, confirm NTify connection, then close it. (needs a HTML5 supported browser) Works with Free accounts as well.

 ## Compiling